HafsaRafique/RAG-Chatbot-OpenVINO/README.md

 A lightweight, built for speed **Retrieval-Augmented Generation (RAG) chatbot** that lets you upload a PDF and ask natural-language questions about its contents with inference accelerated by **Intel OpenVINO**.

-Built with Flask, FAISS, Sentence-Transformers, and `optimum-intel`, the app retrieves the most relevant chunks of your document and grounds the LLM's answer strictly in that context — refusing to answer when the document doesn't contain the information.
+Built with Flask, FAISS, Sentence-Transformers, and `optimum-intel`, the app retrieves the most relevant chunks of your document and grounds the LLM's answer strictly in that context, refusing to answer when the document doesn't contain the information.
+(During the initial stages of chatbot development boom in early 2024)

 ![Python](https://img.shields.io/badge/Python-3.9+-3776AB?logo=python&logoColor=white)
 ![Flask](https://img.shields.io/badge/Flask-web%20app-000000?logo=flask&logoColor=white)